baskarsaraswathy/Module1/Datatypes-Character Literals.md

 ## Result
-Thus,the write a Python program that prints the characters `'T'` and `'a'` using character literals is created successfully.
+Thus,the Python program that prints the characters `'T'` and `'a'` using character literals is created successfully.